secureworks/dalton/README.rst

      be included; the other files will be ignored.

    | If multiple pcaps are submitted for a Suricata job, they will be
-     combined into a single pcap on job submisison since Suricata can only read a single pcap in read pcap mode.
+     combined into a single pcap on job submission since Suricata can only read a single pcap in read pcap mode.

 -  | **Sensor Version**